Nei Hollerich Ouest Mixed-Use Urban Development

-Located at the western edge of the Nei Hollerich sector, the FdC and VdL plots are bordered to the north by Rue de l’Aciérie, to the south by railway lines, to the west by Route d’Esch, and to the east by the rest of the future Nei Hollerich district.
-The site benefits from enhanced accessibility due to the development of a new tramway line, with a station located at the future public square, as well as the planned Hollerich train station hub, set to become a major mobility node.
-Furthermore, the urban development plan (PAP) includes a bypass boulevard, a bike lane, and a pedestrian path alongside the tram line.
+Located at the western end of the Nei Hollerich sector, the FdC and VdL plots are bounded to the north by rue de l’Aciérie, to the south by the railway lines, to the west by the route d’Esch, and to the east by the remainder of the future Nei Hollerich district.
+The site benefits from enhanced accessibility thanks to the introduction of a new tram line, with a stop positioned at the future public square, as well as the planned Hollerich station interchange hub, set to become a major mobility node.
+In addition, a bypass boulevard, a cycling path, and a pedestrian walkway running alongside the tram line are all incorporated into the PAP.

 client

-Fonds de Compensation commun au régime de pension et la Ville de Luxembourg
+Fonds de Compensation commun au régime de pension & Ville de Luxembourg

 competition